josephclaymiller/Memory-Hearts/README.md

-Memory
+Memory Hearts
 ======

-The game of Memory in JavaScript using jQuery and Underscore.js.
+Valentine's Day themed game of Memory in JavaScript using jQuery and Underscore.js.
-The tile colors are revealed when clicked.
+Click the hearts to flip them and see the candy heart messages.
-Select the tiles in pairs of matching colors.
+Select the hearts in pairs of matching messages.